God Used A Revival Service To Write

 What I Struggle The Most With

 Confidence was received in strong prayer.
-This is something I have struggle with for many years.
+This is something I have struggled with for many years.

 Praying like that reminded me…of when I was 13.
 And that is in the blog about my calling.